p1000000/we-eat/README.md

 The orders can get to you not in chronicle order, each event will have a status and could have different fields.

 #### Directions
-* Don't forget to have your app listening to the **same queue** the orders app is publishing to.
-* Save the order events to the DB when you receive them
+* On the WeEat website an "ORDER" button exists on every restaurant.
+Submitting an order through it will trigger a new delivery flow, this will cause delivery status payloads to be sent on the queue.
+* Create a RabbitMQ listener for a queue named: 'delivery.status_updated', this queue will be receiving delivery status payloads which you will need to process.
 * Call the order processor - the sidekiq worker in charge of processing orders
-* Process the order - you should save the merged order and keep the most advanced status.
+* Process the order - Save the order to the DB when you receive a status payload.
+Notice that you should save the merged order and keep the most advanced status.

 #### Messaging details
 Here are some tips on how to get started.
 ##### Bunny How To
 Bunny is the gem that communicates with Rabbitmq.
-Here's a quick how to, to create your first publisher and listener

-Sending event:

-	conn = Bunny.new
-	conn.start
-	ch = conn.create_channel
-	queue = ch.queue(<TOPIC>, auto_delete: true)
-	exchange = ch.default_exchange
-	exchange.publish(message, routing_key: queue.name)
+A listener using Rabbit looks like the following:

 Reading event: